Logistic Regression Explained: Theory

 \end{align*}

-Also, the $n$ objective variables $y^{(i)}$ and reaction probabilities $p^{(i)}$ are represented by column vectors, respectively, as follows.
+Also, we express the $n$ target variables $y^{(i)}$ and response probabilities $p^{(i)}$ using column vectors as follows.

 \begin{align*}